tomassima/tech-test-giacom/README.md

 ## Submission
 Please push your code to a new github repository then send the repository link to the email address from which the tech test was issued.
 If applicable, add notes in the email explaining why you have chosen a particular approach.
+Alternatively, zip or git-bundle the repository and email it.

 ## Help
 If you happen to run into any issues when running the Docker container, try deselecting Hyper-V Services in "Windows Features" (Search for Windows Features in Start Menu), selecting again, and then restarting your computer.